Nayakan: In popular culture

 The scenes and dialogues from the film have been parodied in various films, including Dumm Dumm Dumm (2001), and Chellamae (2004).
 When stand-up comedian and television anchor Bosskey launched a quirky play titled Dada in October 2005, he named the cast after famous characters in Tamil films.
 Accordingly, Anniyan (one of Vikram's character in the film), Badshah (Rajinikanth in Baashha) and Velu Naicker (Haasan's role in Nayakan) play the central characters of a family of brothers.
 Similarly, in the 2013 comedy film Onbadhule Guru, in which the characters were named after popular protagonists of Tamil cinema, a member of the supporting cast was christened Velu Naicker.
 According to the Telugu newspaper Eenadu, Rajinikanth, after being impressed with Nayakan, requested Ratnam to write a similar script, but the project never materialised; its similarities with Pa.
 Ranjith's script for Kabali (2016) made him accept to star in the latter film.
-The famous line in the film, "Neenga Nallavara Kettavara?"
+The famous line in the film, "Neenga nallavara kettavara?"
 (Are you good or bad?) was used in "The Punch Song", a song from the film, Aaha Kalyanam (2014).
+The dialogue "Naalu peruku nalladhuna edhuvum thappilla" (Nothing is wrong if some people benefit from it) inspired a film of the same name.
 Delhi Ganesh reprises his role as Iyer in the 2022 film Vendhu Thanindhathu Kaadu.